A High-Level Look at Surgery for Ulcerative Colitis

 So you've been diagnosed with ulcerative colitis and if that wasn't bad enough now your doctors are throwing around the "S" word.
 Surgery.
 I remember when the word surgery started working its way into my appointments.
 I was scared.
 I was resistant.
 I was in denial.
 There was no way I would be doing surgery because surgery equaled an ostomy and I was definitely not doing that.

 I, dear reader, was an uneducated idiot.
 Don't be like me.

 But there was a catch and this is where so many people get hung up.
-My surgeon was proposing a three-step surgery to get to my J-pouch and two of those steps involved living with an ostomy for a period of time.
-I couldn’t!
-I wouldn’t!
-I’d never!
+My surgeon was proposing a 3-step surgery to get to my j-pouch and 2 of those steps involved living with an ostomy for a period of time.
+I couldn't!
+I wouldn't!
+I'd never!

 After I threw a tiny pity party about this, my surgeon told me without exaggeration, that if I did not have these surgeries that I would eventually die from ulcerative colitis complications.
 That was enough information for me to decide that even though I didn't want an ostomy, that I would choose one if it meant staying alive.

-The three steps of surgery for a J-pouch
+The 3 steps of surgery for a j-pouch

 The first surgery I had is called a total colectomy.
 For me, this surgery meant the removal of my large intestine and the creation of an end ileostomy.
 An ileostomy is just like what it sounds, it's an ostomy made at the very end of your small intestine.